clevelandmusicco/HothouseExamples/README.md

 cd src/HelloWorld
 ```

 Assuming you've already compiled the code, connect the Daisy Seed to your computer with a USB cable.
-Then, enter bootloader mode on your Daisy Seed (see pic [here](https://github.com/electro-smith/DaisyWiki/wiki/1.-Setting-Up-Your-Development-Environment#4a-flashing-the-daisy-via-usb)) and flash with the following command:
+Then, enter flashable mode on your Daisy Seed (see pic [here](https://github.com/electro-smith/DaisyWiki/wiki/1.-Setting-Up-Your-Development-Environment#4a-flashing-the-daisy-via-usb)) and flash with the following command:

 ```text
 # Using USB